DAGWorks-Inc/burr/examples/typed-state/README.md

 It will cover the following concepts:

 1. Why you might want to use typing for your state in the first place
-1. Define typing at the application level
+1. IDE setup to make use of typing.
 1. Defining/altering state at the action level
-1. Doing so in a streaming manner
+1. Defining types for streaming contexts
 1. Wiring that through to a FastAPI app

 This README will contain snippets + link out to the code.